voedger/voedger/design/workspaces/create-workspace-v2.md

 - AppWorkspaces are created by system when an App is deployed to a Cluster
 - Workspaces of other kinds must be explicitely created (and initialized)
     - It is not possible to work with uninitialized workspaces
-- Client calls `c.registry.CreateLogin` using pseudo WS calculated as (main cluster, crc16(login))
+- Client calls `c.sys.CreateLogin` using pseudo WS calculated as (main cluster, crc16(login))
 - If router sees that baseWSID of WSID is < MaxPseudoBaseWSID then it replaces that pseudo base WSID with app base WSID:
   - (main cluser, (baseWSID %% appWSAmount) + FirstBaseAppWSID)
 - `crc16 = crc32.ChecksumIEEE & (MaxUint32 >> 16)`
-- `cdoc.registry.Login` stores login hash only
+- `cdoc.sys.Login` stores login hash only

 ## Create Login